erin-yl/web-dev-learning/README.md

 ## Current Status
 - **Learning:** HTML, CSS, JavaScript, React
+- **Latest Update:** Completed an HTML project and CSS exercises.
-- **Projects:** Completing multiple CSS exercises and a landing page project to familiarize myself with CSS concepts
+- **Projects:** Working on a landing page project to familiarize myself with CSS concepts
-- **Goal:** Build and deploy a responsive portfolio site by the end of February
+- **Next Goal:** Build and deploy a responsive portfolio site by the end of February

 ## Learning Resources
 - [The Odin Project](https://www.theodinproject.com/)